 The Rules Regarding Training A Service Dog

+There are several options for getting a service dog.
 The ADA doesn’t require service animals to be professionally trained before their handler uses them.
 The dog can be trained by anybody else, or even an individual who is disabled (if their disability allows it).
 What is important is that the dog is trained to help a disabled individual.
 How this training occurs and by whom doesn’t concern the ADA.

 Professional trainers, however, may be a better choice for training a service dog because they already have experience training other dogs and know exactly what the disabled person needs.
 Professional service dog training can be a great way to avoid getting a pet instead of a faithful service dog.

 Remember that the ADA’s definition of “service animal” doesn’t affect other broader definitions such as “assistance animal”.
 Such definitions are included in other laws.
 For example, the definition of “assistance animal” is covered under the Fair Housing Act.